Electrocauterization is a routine surgical procedure. A surgeon or doctor uses electricity to heat tissue in order to:

 The treatment has a number of uses.

 A surgeon may use this technique to cut through soft tissue during surgery so they can gain access to a site on the body they need to get to.
 Electrocauterization allows the surgeon to seal off blood vessels that are bleeding during surgery.
-Sealing off blood vessels helps prevent blood loss and keep the site clean.
+Sealing off blood vessels helps prevent blood loss and keeps the site clean.